Keeping cats indoors

 - Ensure your cat has enough space.
 Indoor-only cats should have access to several rooms.

-- Allow your cat access to two types of resting place, one at floor level, enclosed on three sides and another higher one with a good view.
-It’s important the higher position is safe and won’t allow your cat to fall, as this could cause injury.
+- Allow your cat access to a minimum of two types of resting places, one at floor level, enclosed on three sides and another higher one with a good view - this should be safe for your cat to access.

-- Provide scratching posts in several locations so they can mark territory/strengthen muscles/sharpen claws.
+- Provide scratching posts in several locations so they can mark territory, strengthen muscles and sharpen claws.

 - Provide opportunities for daily exercise to stay fit and healthy.

-- Provide/create new ways for your cat to stay stimulated and active, both physically and mentally.
+- Provide/create new ways for your cat to stay active, both physically and mentally.
 Cats can become frustrated and bored with indoor-only lifestyles.